 In addition to its water-saving attributes, the system significantly reduces the labor and resources used in the cotton dyeing process.
 The system allows for reduced lead times by helping manufacturers dye cotton at any point during manufacturing.
 According to the project’s chief sustainability officer, “traditional color dyeing is one of the most polluted practices in our industry.
 As a global brand, we recognize the need to create a scalable solution.”

-According to the company’s press release, Color on Demand will make manufacturing sustainable and allow it to fulfill customer demands on shorter notice.
+According to the company’s press release, Ralph Lauren dyeing system will make manufacturing sustainable and allow it to fulfill customer demands on shorter notice.
 The project involves four of the most innovative experts in the field including Dow, an expert in materials science; Huntsman Textile Effects, a global textile dye and chemical company; Jeanologia, a leading sustainable solutions provider with experience in fabric dyeing and close loop water treatment systems; and Corob, a global tech giant specialised in solution dispensing and mixing.

 The first phase of Color on Demand optimized is the ECOFAST Pure Sustainable Textile Treatment, a pre-treatment formulation designed by Dow specifically for cotton.
 When used with the system, ECOFAST reduces water usage up to 40%, chemicals up to 85%, and carbon footprint by 60%, and takes up to 90% less energy compared to conventional dyeing processes.